propulsor/Erasure-js/README.md

     + How it works:
         1. Get dataSubmitted of this escrow from the graph
         2. Decrypt data submitted -> symkey
-        3. Get Metadata( ipfs path of metadata) from the escrow
+        3. Get Metadata( multihash digest form of metadata) from the escrow
         4. Get metadata from IPfS
         5. Get encrypted data from metadata.encryptedDataHash
         6. Decrypt data with symKey